Amalan-ConStat/RS_OS_MROS_PR_TwoVar_Normal/Manual.md

 -   Generate and store Big Data.

--   Based on the real model of the Poisson regression data we have four folders and in each folder their respective Big Data sets are stored by using ***Checking_SP_Model_1\_Normal_Special.R***.
+-   Based on the real model of the poisson regression data we have four folders and in each folder their respective Big Data sets are stored by using ***Checking_SP_Model_1\_Normal_Special.R***.